 Dark ages: Conquest of Canaan and the Judges

 Joshua; Judges; Ruth; 1 Samuel

 For 21st-century readers, few portions of biblical history are as troubling as the conquest of Canaan.
-To modern ears, God’s commands to wipe out all the men, women, children and livestock in certain Canaanite cities sound a lot like genocide or ethnic cleansing.
+To modern ears, God’s commands to wipe out all the men, women, children and livestock in certain Canaanite cities sound like genocide or ethnic cleansing.

-The accounts are indeed disturbing and shouldn’t be glossed over.
+The accounts are disturbing and shouldn’t be glossed over.
 But having said that, the divine commands also reflect a degree of hyperbole in keeping with the military language of the time.
 Not every living thing was put to death, and the process involved as much gradual assimilation as open warfare.
 Moreover, Canaanite culture as a whole was steeped in violence and idolatry.
 There was nuance to the judgment or mercy they were shown, case by case.
-After all, Rahab and her family were spared because she aligned herself with the God of Israel.
-And in the end, it must be remembered that God is sovereign over the lives of every person and nation.
+Rahab and her family were spared because she aligned herself with the God of Israel.
+In the end, it must be remembered that God is sovereign over the lives of every person and nation.
 He gives the land to whomever he wants for as long as he wants.

 The conquest of Canaan ushered in a dark age that lasted for about 350 years, from around 1400 to 1050 BC.
 The tribes of Israel, with a foothold in the land, adopted the evil practices of their neighbours, engaging in a downward spiral of brutality and idol worship.
 As a result, God would hand them over to a foreign oppressor, they’d cry out, he’d send a Judge to deliver them, and the cycle would repeat.